Medical Policy: 08.01.07

 Chemical peels involve controlled removal of varying layers of the skin with the use of a chemical agent such as phenol, trichloroacetic acid, Jessner’s solution, and alpha-hydroxy acids.
 Chemical peels can be used as a treatment for multiple actinic keratoses or other pre-cancerous lesions when treatment of numerous individual lesions is not practical, and for various stages of acne that is unresponsive to more conservative treatments.
 Chemical peeling also has a number of cosmetic uses including the treatment of photo-aged skin, uneven pigmentation, solar elastosis, and diminishing age-related wrinkles.

-Light Chemical Peel: This kind of peel removes just the outer layer of the skin (epidermis) in a light exfoliation.
+Superficial/Light Chemical Peel: This kind of peel removes just the outer layer of the skin (epidermis) in a light exfoliation.